-If you’re going to text your customers, you have to keep it personal.
-What’s the point of using such a direct form of contact if you’re not?
+If you want to text your customers, you must keep it personal.
+What’s the point of using such a direct form of contact if you’re not going to personalize every text?

-Here are the customers facts you need to know in order to make every automated message seem like you wrote it just for them.
+Use these customers facts to make every automated message sound like you wrote it just for them.
 (Because you did.)

-Find out what each contact prefers to be called and you’ll have an instant advantage.
+Find out what each contact prefers to be called and you earn an instant advantage when you personalize a text.

 If you’ve just met someone and want to get all their info, sending the Contact Capture Form is the perfect way to do this because people fill it out with their information.
 It’s much less likely that they’ll make typos or otherwise mess up their own personal details, too.